Leftover Turkey and Mashed Potato Pancakes

 These little gems are perfect for breakfast, lunch or dinner.
 You can top them with leftover cranberry sauce, or applesauce and sour cream.
 The potato mixture easily can be made ahead of time and refrigerated.
 Try adding a pinch of fresh sage or rosemary if you like.

-- 1 cup finely chopped cooked turkey Add to list
+- 1 cup finely chopped leftover turkey Add to list

 - 2 cup mashed potatoes Add to list